kristopherjohnson/KJYield/README.md

 KJYield
 =======

-This library provides "yield" functionality intended to be similar to that provided by Python's [generators](http://legacy.python.org/dev/peps/pep-0255/) and [generator expressions](http://legacy.python.org/dev/peps/pep-0289/) or F#'s [sequence expressions](http://msdn.microsoft.com/en-us/library/dd233209.aspx).
+This Swift library provides "yield" functionality intended to be similar to that provided by Python's [generators](http://legacy.python.org/dev/peps/pep-0255/) and [generator expressions](http://legacy.python.org/dev/peps/pep-0289/) or F#'s [sequence expressions](http://msdn.microsoft.com/en-us/library/dd233209.aspx).

 For example, you can generate an array with the values [3, 6, 9, 12, 15, 18] like this: